lazd/gulp-handlebars/README.md

 ## Compiling partials

-The following example will precompile and register partials for all `.hbs` files in `source/templates/` that start with an underscore, then store the result as `build/js/partials.js`;
+The following example will precompile and register partials for all `.hbs` files in `source/partials/`, then store the result as `build/js/partials.js`;

 ```javascript
 var path = require('path');